- History and evolution

 - Semporna Marine Ecological Expedition by Netherlands Centre for Biodiversity (NCB) Naturalis, WWF Malaysia & Universiti Malaysia Sabah (UMS)

-- Semporna Islands Project by UK Darwin Initiative, Marine Conservation Society & Sabah Parks Authority
+- Semporna Islands Darwin Project by the U.K.’s Darwin Initiative and Marine Conservation Society in conjunction with Sabah Parks Authority (Board of Trustees of Sabah Parks)